Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 [ DIY ] Bring your own idea and data.

-## Outdoor activity

-2024 edition - This year's edition will be by be held in late summer, with chances of cold weather and even snow.
-We reserve one afternoon for self-organized outdoor activities, so please bring:

-Head lamp/ flashlight (there are no streetlights)
-Best to use a backpack for all your belongings.
-Hiking shoes.
-Sun glasses.
-Sun cream.
-Warm clothes, hat, gloves, scarf etc.
-Make sure you have appropriate health insurance.
-Any personal medication.
-Special foods (no grocery store in Finse).

 <!---
 2023 edition - This year's edition will be by early spring, with still a lot of snow in Finse.
 We reserve one afternoon for self-organized outdoor activities, so please bring: